 3. Danes moving in, ninth century AD

 The first Viking raid at the Frankish Empire was in the year 810.
-With a fleet of two hundred ships they attacked the north of Frisia and placed the Frisians under tribute.
+With a fleet of two hundred ships they attacked the north of Frisia, somewhere at the Wadden Sea coast, and placed the Frisians under tribute.
 Charlemagne immediately reorganised the coastal defence, and this kept the Vikings at bay for a while.
 But between 834 to 839 Frisia was regularly pillaged, including the trading towns, Antwerp, Dorestat, the Walcheren island, and Witla (Heeringen 1998).
 The Walcheren island was attacked in 837 and defended by, interestingly, a Danish commander by the name Halfdane Hemming.
 Read our post Island the Walcheren; once Sodom and Gomorrah of the North Sea about this attack.
 From 841 to 885, the so-called prefecture West Frisia was given as benefice to Danish warlords.
-First to Rorik of Dorestad, and after him to Godfrid the Sea-King.
+First to Rorik of Dorestad, and after his death to Godfrid the Sea-King.
 This Frankish strategy was effective because the raiding of Frisia did come to a halt.

 Around the year 850 Arabs introduce the game of chess in Spain.
 It was however also from 850 onward that Vikings started harassing Flanders intensively, especially penetrating the region via the River Scheldt.
 In 851 they set fire to the ‘Frisian’ Saint Bavo Abbey in Ghent.
 Things really worsened in July 879.
 The year before, at the Battle of Edington, the Great Heathen Army was finally defeated by the Anglo-Saxons, which resulted in the Treaty of Wedmore.
 After the defeat in 878, the Scaldingi chapter of the Great Heathen Army returned to its former base, the estuary of the River Scheldt in West Frisia.
 From there they started raiding the Flemish coast and the upper River Scheldt.
 Maybe using the Walcheren island as base for foraging and to supply the raids inland.
 Several times the Vikings even wintered in Flanders.
 It was king Arnulf of Carinthia who defeated the Vikings in a final battle at Louvain in the year 891.
 The same Arnulf, by the way, who had before an army of Frisians driven out the Vikings from East Frisia at the Battle of Norden in 884, and the same Arnulf who had Godfrid the Sea-King assassinated in 885 and his warband defeated by a combined army of Saxons and Frisians at Spijk near Emmerich.